SchoolOfFreelancing/Freelancing-On-Linux/README.md

 ## Linux System Administrator Hands-on Training

 ## Guaranteed Minimum Income (GMI) Based On Two Conditions
-1) Need to attend all training regularly and don't leave training due to personal issue or any technical glitches.
+1) Attend all training regularly and don't leave training due to personal issue or any technical glitches.
 2) You need to purchase the necessary bids/connects on the freelance marketplace to apply jobs.

 ## Training Details: